WHAT DOES HARRY LOVE?

 Harry loves bees!

 I spent many years as a dentist.
 I loved it but I promised myself I would retire whilst I still had time to enjoy other things.
 As the day came closer I did wonder what life after retirement would be like.
 Would I find anything as interesting and challenging as dentistry?
-And then I found bees and beekeeping!
+Then I found bees and beekeeping!
+Now I have ten apiaries around Cheltenham, Winchcombe, Birdlip and Cirencester.

 Everything about honeybees is amazing - their social behaviour, the workings of a super-organism, the way the colony has one queen and thousands of workers; all with their jobs to do.
 In a good year they make lots of honey.
 I make sure they have plenty to get safely through the winter and I can harvest the rest.
 Just watching the bee's beautiful golden honey flow into jars is a wonderful experience.